Studying Diffuse - A Cloud Music App

 What is going on technically?

-- Shikensu: Run a sequence of functions on in-memory representations of files
+Shikensu is used to run a sequence of functions on in-memory representations of files.

 What is the effect ?

-- Shikensu is used somehow to write some meta-data to the build process.
-My best guess is from a quick glance, that the built files are modified by Shikensu after they have been written without really opening them.
+It is used somehow to write some meta-data to the build process.
+My best guess is from a quick glance, that the built files are modified by Shikensu after they have been written without having to really open them.
 It is also aware of the file-tree which is processed before writing.

 What else supports this effect?